pyControl/docs/docs/user-guide/troubleshooting.md

 Micropython boards (pyboards) need to be running a fairly recent version of the Micropython to work with pyControl.
 When you connect to a pyboard with the GUI, the micropython version installed on the board is displayed.
 If the micropython version is <1.9 update micropython by doing the following (windows):

 1. Download and install the software [DfuSe demo](https://www.st.com/en/development-tools/stsw-stm32080.html).
 2. Download the latest numbered release of the firmware (e.g. v1.10) from the micropython [download](http://micropython.org/download) page.
-Note, there are two different version of the pyboard microcontroller, *PYBv1.0* and *PYBv1.1*, which require different versions of the firmware.
+Note, there are two different versions of the pyboard microcontroller, *PYBv1.0* and *PYBv1.1*, which require different versions of the firmware.
 The board version will be printed on the microcontroller, make sure to download the matching version of the firmware.
 There are various different versions of the firmware for each board with names like *standard* and *double FP* - download the *standard* version.
 3. Open the pyControl GUI and connect to your board.
 Open the *Config* menu and select the option *Device firmware update (DFU) mode*.
 The pyControl GUI will put the board in DFU mode and disconnect from it.
 4. Open the program *DfuSe demo*, in the *Available DFU Devices* drop down menu it should say *STM Device in DFU Mode*, indicating it has found the board and it is in DFU mode.
 In the *Upgrade or Verify Action* box, press the button *Choose*, then select the micropython firmware file you downloaded.
 5. Press *Upgrade* and then *Yes* in the dialog box.  *DfuSe demo* will upload the new firmware to the board.
 When you see a message saying *Upgrade successful*, quit *DfuSe demo*.